 To quote them “stress is how the brain and body respond to any demand.”

-This means that any activity requiring a certain amount of effort and discomfort can cause it, from small work struggles to more serious relationship issues.
+This means that any activity requiring a certain amount of effort and discomfort can cause, from small work struggles to more serious relationship issues.

 We can react to stress in different ways.
-Sometimes, they can cause an emotional disturbance in the form of frustration or helplessness and disbelief or shock, depending on the event’s severity.
+Sometimes, it can cause an emotional disturbance in the form of frustration or helplessness and disbelief or shock, depending on the event’s severity.

 Prolonged exposure to an incredibly stressful situation can also wear one down in the long run.